-- You must have a license issued by Flexera that permits use of the integration package.
-This license authorizes all communications in both directions through the integration package. - To check, in the web interface navigate to the system menu ( v in the top right corner) and click FlexNet Manager Suite License.
-Check under the Subscription details for ServiceNow integration enabled: Yes.
-If this is not the case, please request the license from your Flexera representative. - You need a functional implementation of FlexNet Manager Suite.
-This documentation is for release 2018 R1.
-(The current integration package is supported from FlexNet Manager Suite 2015 R2 SP5, with hotfix applied.) - The FlexNet Manager Suite feature called ServiceNow Exporter must be installed.
+You must have a license issued by Flexera that permits use of the integration application.
+This license authorizes all communications in both directions through the integration application.
+To check, in the web interface navigate to the system menu (\\ \ in the top right corner) and click FlexNet Manager Suite

+License.
+Check under the License details for ServiceNow integration enabled: Yes.
+If this is not the case, request the license from your Flexera representative.

+- You must have an operational inventory beacon that communicates with your central application server for FlexNet Manager Suite. - The FlexNet Manager Suite feature called ServiceNow Exporter must be installed.
 To check: - 1.
 On your batch server, navigate to the installation directory for FlexNet Manager Suite. - 2.
 Navigate down to the child directory DotNet\bin. - 3.
 Validate that there is a ServiceNowExport folder, with content.
 If so, the check is satisfactorily completed. - 4.
 If the folder is missing, you must re-reun the FlexNet Manager Suite installer, and ensure that the ServiceNow Exporter feature is selected for installation.
 You should also re-reun the configuration PowerShell script in order the create the required scheduled task.
-(For more information, see your copy of the Installation Guide PDF, available through the title page of your online help.)
+(For more information, see your copy of the Installation Guide PDF, available through the title page of online help.) - You must have an operational ServiceNow instance. - For data flows from ServiceNow to FlexNet Manager Suite, you need a MID server configured for your ServiceNow implementation.